The following volunteer opportunities are available in the Greater Newburyport area:

 Lowell’s Boat Shop, 459 Main St., Amesbury, 978-834-0050.
 Volunteers needed as docents, maintenance projects and administration activities.

-Newburyport Council on Aging seeks volunteers to assist senior citizens with yardwork and small home repairs.
+Newburyport Council on Aging is seeking volunteers to assist senior citizens with yardwork and small home repairs.
 The Council on Aging matches the needs of elders with the resources in the community.
 Contact: Roseann Robillard, director, at 978-462-8650 or RRobillard@cityofnewburyport.com.

 Amesbury Village Skilled Nursing and Rehab, 22 Maple St., Amesbury, 978-388-4682